firebase/quickstart-js/functions/README.md

 ## Introduction

-This sample app is a Guestbook where anyone can come and add messages on a Web UI.
+This sample app is a Guestbook where anyone can add messages using a Web UI.
-A Server Side Google Cloud Function will automatically moderate the messages such as remove swearwords.
+A Server Side Google Cloud Function automatically moderates the messages such as remove swearwords.

  - [Read more about GCF](https://sites.google.com/a/google.com/apheleia/)
  - [Read more about Hearth: GCF integration with Firebase](https://sites.google.com/a/google.com/hearth/home)